Stop Wasting Your Time Searching For An Expat Job, Move Abroad First!

 My thinking has always been to first go to a new city or country, then to look for a job with a local or international company, never the other way round.
 Maybe it is because I was very young when I first went abroad and I hadn’t properly launched my professional career but I never depended on a company to help me go and live overseas.

 This article by a Michel Page consultant deals with the decline of expat jobs’ offers at an international level and the shift in mentality amongst young French professionals from hoping to find a French company that will send them overseas on an all-expenses-paid French contract towards a more global approach to job hunting.

-The old model of expatriation from the 70s and 80s is long gone and even though there are still many companies around the world which are still sending their staff overseas on short- and long-term contracts, the trend is now for companies to employ experienced and qualified staff found locally (either locals or immigrants (that includes us, expats!).
-[I am touching here another point that will be treated in a future post – Expatriate vs. Immigrant.]
+The old model of expatriation from the 70s and 80s is long gone and even though there are still many companies around the world which are still sending their staff overseas on short- and long-term contracts, the trend is now for companies to employ experienced and qualified staff found locally (either locals or immigrants (that includes us, foreigner!).
+[I am touching here on another point that will be treated in future posts – Expatriate vs. Immigrant]

 A stateless future

 So if you dream of living overseas, start the process today and make that shift.
-Yes, you will be confronted to some difficult moments and moments of self-doubt but you will not be alone as there is always someone to give you a hand in those moments as I explained in my Ebook, whether it is someone in your network or someone online.
-See a selection of the expat forums, here.
+Yes, you will be confronted to difficult moments and moments of self-doubt but you will not be alone as there is always someone to give you a hand in those moments, whether it is someone in your network or someone online.

 To your success abroad!

 Work with Me – Marketing Coaching